History of Maryland: War of 1812

 After the Revolution, the United States Congress approved construction of six heavy frigates to form a nucleus of the United States Navy.
 One of the first three, the USS Constellation, was constructed in Baltimore.
 Constellation became the first official U.S. Navy ship put to sea, deploying to the Caribbean Sea to participate in the Quasi-War against France.

 During the War of 1812 the British raided cities along Chesapeake Bay up to Havre de Grace.
 Two notable battles occurred in the state.
 The first was the Battle of Bladensburg on August 24, 1814, just outside the national capital, Washington, D.C.
 The British army routed the American militiamen, who fled in confusion, and went on to capture Washington, D.C.
 They burned and looted major public buildings, forcing President James Madison to flee to Brookeville, Maryland.

 The British next marched to Baltimore, where they hoped to strike a knockout blow against the demoralized Americans.
 Baltimore was not only a busy port but also suspected of harboring many of the privateers despoiling British ships.
 The city's defenses were under the command of Major General Samuel Smith, an officer and commander of the Maryland state militia and a United States senator.
 Baltimore had been well fortified with excellent supplies and some 15,000 troops.
 Maryland militia fought a determined delaying action at the Battle of North Point, during which a Maryland militia marksman shot and killed the British commander, Major General Robert Ross.
 The battle bought enough time for Baltimore's defenses to be strengthened.

 After advancing to the edge of American defenses, the British halted their advance and withdrew.
 With the failure of the land advance, the sea battle became irrelevant and the British retreated.

 At Fort McHenry, some 1000 soldiers under the command of Major George Armistead awaited the British naval bombardment.
-Their defense was augmented by the sinking of a line of American merchant ships at the adjacent entrance to Baltimore Harbor in order to thwart passage of British ships.
+Their defense was augmented by the sinking of a line of American merchant ships at the adjacent entrance to Baltimore Harbor to thwart passage of British ships.
 The attack began on the morning of September 13, as the British fleet of some nineteen ships began pounding the fort with rockets and mortar shells.
 After an initial exchange of fire, the British fleet withdrew just beyond the 1.5 mi range of Fort McHenry's cannons.
 For the next 25 hours, they bombarded the outmanned Americans.
 On the morning of September 14, an oversized American flag, which had been raised before daybreak, flew over Fort McHenry.
 The British knew that victory had eluded them.
 The bombardment of the fort inspired Francis Scott Key of Frederick, Maryland to write "The Star-Spangled Banner" as witness to the assault.
 It later became the country's national anthem.